 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Orange-glazed Cornish hens are easy to make but elegant enough to serve at your next dinner party.
 The simple marmalade glaze works well with the roasted hens, balancing the savoriness of the meat with the sweet tartness of oranges.

 You can fill the Cornish hens with your favorite rice, bread, fruit, or cornbread stuffing—just be sure to prepare it ahead of time and let it cool before stuffing the birds.
 You can even stuff empty orange peels for a nice side dish with an impressive presentation.

-1 tablespoon gravy enhancer (such as Gravy Master or Bovril)
+1 tablespoon gravy enhancer, such as Gravy Master or Bovril, optional

 4 Cornish game hens, thawed in the refrigerator if previously frozen